MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

+3300<->4300

+2025/07/03

+- established equivalent between x of them
+- if you take y from A, will it be in the Union, yes
+- closed set contains all its limit pts

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

 3200<->3800 3300<->3700

 2025/07/02